Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- In his two career matchups against them, Booker has averaged 28 rushing yards per game versus the Football Team, 11.5 fewer than his over/under in Sunday's game.
+- In his two career matchups against the Football Team, Booker averaged 28 rushing yards per game, 10.5 fewer yards than his over/under in Sunday's game.

-- Booker has not run for a touchdown against the Football Team.

-- The Football Team give up 105.1 yards per game on the ground, the NFL's eighth-ranked rush defense.
+- Booker and the Giants will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns conceded (14).

 Recent Performances